SoulFireMage/Katiya_Starship/content/mathsummaries/Harmonic Analysis_ Leverage Map.md

 > *For f ∈ L¹(ℝ) with f̂ ∈ L¹(ℝ):*
 > $$f(x) = \int_{-\infty}^{\infty} \hat{f}(\xi) e^{2\pi i x\xi} d\xi$$

-**Why it matters:** The Fourier transform is invertible—you can recover f from f̂.
+**Importance:** The Fourier transform is invertible—you can recover f from f̂.
 Analysis (decomposition) and synthesis (reconstruction) are dual operations.

 **Caveats:** Need f̂ ∈ L¹ for pointwise inversion.
 In L², inversion is via limit of truncated integrals.